Complemented lattice

 A relatively complemented lattice is a lattice such that every interval [c, d], viewed as a bounded lattice in its own right, is a complemented lattice.

 An orthocomplementation on a complemented lattice is an involution that is order-reversing and maps each element to a complement.
 An orthocomplemented lattice satisfying a weak form of the modular law is called an orthomodular lattice.

-In distributive lattices, complements are unique.
+In bounded distributive lattices, complements are unique.
 Every complemented distributive lattice has a unique orthocomplementation and is in fact a Boolean algebra.